mohnkhan/Conversational-Search/README.md

 ## Usage

 Simply type your question in the input box and press Enter.
 The assistant will provide a grounded answer.
 Use the toolbar or markdown syntax to format your message.
+Your most recent searches are displayed on the initial chat screen, allowing you to click and re-run them instantly.
+You can clear this history at any time.

 -   **Deep Research:** For more complex queries, click the **sparkles icon** ✨ in the input bar to activate Deep Research mode.
 This will use the more powerful Gemini 2.5 Pro model for your next message to provide a more comprehensive response.